-The Sea Life has changed a lot from when I was a child, although watching all the fish through the glass tanks still brought back fond memories of my visits as a child.
+Sea Life Blackpool has changed a lot from when I was a child, although watching all the fish through the glass tanks still brought back fond memories of my visits as a child.

-We visited as a family of four with two boys, aged 8 and 5, and we truly had a lovely time.
+Our family visit was full of fun and nostalgia and we truly had a lovely time.
 Having been I feel I can now confidently pass on some top tips for making the most out of your visit to Sea Life Blackpool, I hope you find them helpful.

 1.)
 Arrive early